NLnetLabs/krill-manual/source/cli.rst

 if you think that the child CA may be temporarily disabled, then you may wish to "suspend" them instead.

+..
+Important:: If the child CA was created in krill using the `krillc children add --ca testbed --child newca`
+               command, this command does not remove the child CA.  You must still execute `krillc delete --ca newca` in order to compelety remove the child CA.

 Example CLI / API call:

 .. code-block:: text